ZeusWPI/Tab/README.md

 Then you can add clients with `client = Client.create name: "Tap"`.

 If you want the client to be able to make transactions, run: `client.add_role :create_transactions` in the console.

-## Troubleshooting

-### My CSS classes aren't rendered

-This probably is a missing entry in Tailwinds configuration.
-Make sure your file path is included in the `content` array in `tailwind.config.js`.

-When Tailwind compiles CSS, it scans all files matching the `content` array to know which CSS classes to include.